top of page

 Kisi - Khihvi

-Blend of two full-bodied and aromatic varieties Kisi & Khihvi.
+The blend of two full-bodied and aromatic varieties Kisi & Khihvi.

 Pronounced salinity, soft and velvety tannins, long aftertaste.